 With an acute awareness of the changing global climate, The Chedington Court Estate pledges to use specialised knowledge and technology to track and offset any carbon expenditure from its businesses.
 This will be primarily achieved via an extensive tree planting programme, here in Dorset.
 The ambitious project has been woven into some of the lifestyle opportunities available to guests of the estate, bringing it even more to the fore of people’s awareness.

 One tree absorbs approximately one tonne of carbon over its lifetime, making it a highly effective way of using natural assets to offset carbon and benefit the land.
 Trees also provide a wonderfully rich habitat for all sorts of wildlife, improving biodiversity in the local area.

-Over ten thousand broad leaf trees have already been planted across the estate, with the aim being to plant over 40,000 trees over time.
+Over 74 thousand trees have already been planted across the estate.
 Tree coverage across the local part of Dorset land has been reduced to around 6% over the last few hundred years.
 One of the main goals of the estate is to bring this back up to 20%, restoring tree coverage to ensure a thriving ecosystem for generations to come.
 Regular ecology, arboriculture, and land surveys take place to monitor development of this project.